emscripten-core/emscripten/site/source/docs/compiling/Deploying-Pages.rst

 - Simulate download timeouts either intrusively by programmatically aborting XHR downloads, physically disconnecting network access, or by using external tools such as Fiddler.
 These types of tools can show up a lot of unexpected failure cases and help diagnose that the error handling path for such scenarios is as desired.

+- Use a network limiter tool to constrain download or upload bandwidth speeds to simulate slow network connections.
+This can uncover bugs related to timing dependencies for network transfers.
+For example, a small network transfer may be implicitly assumed to finish before a large one, but that might not always be the case.

 - When developing the page locally, perform testing by using a local web server and not just via ``file://`` URLs.
 The script ``emrun.py`` in Emscripten source tree is designed to serve as an ad hoc web server for this purpose.
+Emrun is preconfigured to handle serving gzip compressed files (with suffix ``.gz``), and enables support for the ``Large-Allocation`` header, and allows command line automation runs of compiled pages.

 - Catch all exceptions that come from within entry points that call to compiled asm.js and WebAssembly code.
 There are three distinct exception classes that compiled code can throw:

-    1. C++ exceptions that are represented by a thrown integer.
+    1. C++ exceptions that are represented by a thrown integer and not caught by the C++ program.
 This integer points to a memory location in the application heap that contains pointer to the thrown object.

     2. Exceptions caused by Emscripten runtime calling the ``abort()`` function.
 These correspond to a fatal error that execution of the compiled code cannot recover from.
+For example, this can occur when calling an invalid function pointer.

     3. Traps caused by compiled WebAssembly code.
 These correspond to fatal errors coming from the WebAssembly VM.
+This can occur for example when performing an integer division by zero, or when converting a large floating point number to an integer when the float is out of range of the numbers representable by that integer type.
+See the linker flag ``-s BINARYEN_TRAP_MODE`` for more details.

 - Implement a final "catch all" error handler on the page by implementing a ``window.onerror`` script.
 This will be called as a last resort if no other source handled an exception that was raised on the page.
 See `window.onerror <https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror#window.onerror>`_ documentaton on MDN.